dgilland/alchy/README.md

 - `Query`: Enhanced subclass of sqlalchemy's `orm.Query` and default query class for `session.query`
 - `ModelBase`: Enhanced base class for models which features a query property
 - `make_declarative_base`: Factory function for creating a delcarative base class from `ModelBase` (separated for use outside of `Manager` instance)
-- Model Events: Support for ORM event listeners defined on model classes
+- `events`: Support for ORM event listeners defined on model classes

 ## Quick Start